Management and Mentoring with Unconditional Positive Regard

 Mentors like me and Managers like the guy I was talking to are in accord in always scoring people as 10/10.
 What I endeavour to do as a Mentor is to focus with the client on the issues that may lead others to reduce that score and also affect the results they are endeavouring to achieve.
 But I can only do that by being Empathic and truly Congruent.
 I will write more about those conditions in subsequent articles.

-Have a question for Nicholas?
-Ask or leave a comment below!
+Have a question for Nicholas or want to leave a comment?